 Generally, gifted assets will be either 1) "liquid" assets such as cash or marketable securities, or 2) "illiquid" assets defined as everything that is not cash or marketable securities.
 With respect to non-cash assets, it is the Foundation's general policy to liquidate all gifts promptly.
-On occasion, the Executive Committee may decide that it will not liquidate certain gifts immediately.
-Factors the Committee will consider include:
+On occasion, the Foundation may decide that it will not liquidate certain gifts immediately.
+A decision to hold a gifted illiquid asset longer than 12 months will be made with consultation of the Finance Committee and approval from the Executive Committee.
+Retained, illiquid assets will be reported to both Committees at least annually for periodic assessment.
+Factors the Foundation will consider include: